mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators.md

 The `%` (modulo) operator yields the remainder from the division of the first argument by the second.
 The numeric arguments are first converted to a common type.
-A zero right argument raises the `ZeroDivisionError` exception.
+A right-side argument of zero raises the `ZeroDivisionError` exception.
 The arguments may even be floating point numbers, e.g.,
 ```python
 import math